 Moving away from oil and gas dependency and encouraging the development of the local private sector could prove to be effective, especially for residents of Saharan provinces whose lands are exploited.
 The addition of new routes in the 1920s that linked Algiers to Laghouat and Constantine to Biskra stimulated Saharan tourism which remains a driving force for financial stability.
 However, the industry can only be so saturated, and tourism is also known to take away from important economic outlets of self-sufficiency.
 The Business of Tourism: Place, Faith and History describes this well,

 “In every locale where tourist trade evolved into a significant aspect of the economy, the commodification that eventually ensued of the place, its people, their history, and their culture affected Arabs and Berbers who, at first unwittingly, but then more intentionally, constituted the human scenery of tourism.
-Nowhere was this more evident than in desert communities such as Biskra, as local economies underwent dramatic restructuring with the advent of tourists than occured in any larger cities, even those most frequented by foreign visitors.
+Nowhere was this more evident than in desert communities such as Biskra, as local economies underwent dramatic restructuring with the advent of tourists than occurred in any larger cities, even those most frequented by foreign visitors.
 Prior to the popularization of the oasis as a tourist destination, its 7,000 or so Algerian residents depended for their livelihoods on agriculture, the caravan trade, and Biskra’s role as an administrative center.”

 The diaspora could even play a significant role in revitalizing local economies.
 By paying local artisans correct wages and inspiring permanent residents to use their purchasing power for dying crafts, businesses loyal to heritage will thrive.

 Mzabis of Ghardaia have a long-standing trading tradition, once monopolizing retail and wholesale commerce; this activity in turn impelled and propped up a trade relationship with strongholds in major metropolitan areas and national capitals.